Ingentive-Limited/ingentive-agent-dashboard/README.md

 # Ingentive Agent OS

 A local management dashboard for monitoring and interacting with your active Claude Code sessions, projects, token usage, and scheduled tasks.
+Works on macOS, Windows, and Linux.

 Ingentive Agent OS reads data directly from the `~/.claude/` filesystem and Claude Desktop app storage to give you real-time visibility into everything Claude is doing on your machine.